CodeReclaimers/neat-python/docs/module_summaries.rst

   .. py:class:: BaseGene(key)

-    Handles functions shared by multiple types of genes (both node and connection), including crossover and calling mutation methods.
+    Handles functions shared by multiple types of genes (both :term:`node` and :term:`connection`), including crossover and calling mutation methods.

-    :param int key: The gene identifier. **For connection genes, genetic distances use the identifiers of the connected nodes, not the connection gene's identifier.**
+    :param int key: The gene identifier. **For connection genes, determining whether they are homologous (for genomic distance determination) uses the identifiers of the connected nodes, not the connection gene's identifier.**

     .. py:classmethod:: parse_config(config, param_dict)